 For the Kaituna catchment, 'swimmability' requirements of the NPS-FM will form part of plan change 12.
-Local catchment modelling, actual monitoring, advice of swimming locations from TMoK, iwi and community values will all be used to identify specified rivers and primary contact sites, what improvements need to be made, and over what timeframes so they are suitable for primary contact more often.
+Local catchment modelling, actual monitoring, advice about swimming locations from TMoK, iwi and community values will all be used to identify whether there should be any further primary contact sites identified, what improvements need to be made, and over what timeframes so they are suitable for primary contact more often.

-One of the desired outcomes under the water quality and quantity objectives in Kaituna, he taonga tuku iho is limiting contaminants to ensure the water is clean and safe for swimming in locations where people wish to swim, with specific locations identified and recommended by Te Maru o Kaituna.
-TMoK may wish to identify specific swimming locations to recommend to council as an outcome of the freshwater workshop.
+One of the desired outcomes in Kaituna, he taonga tuku iho is limiting contaminants to ensure the water is clean and safe for swimming in locations where people wish to swim, with specific locations identified and recommended by TMoK.
+TMoK may wish to identify and recommend to Toi Moana specific swimming locations as an outcome of the freshwater workshop.
+Alternatively this may be an action TMoK identify within the river documents action plan.